 Group performance experience in which the members of each applied teacher's studio gather for performance, instruction, and discussion.
-Students are expected to minister in the music program of a local church or organization.

 Elective piano for doctoral students.
 Material appropriate to the student's level.
 Master class and jury not required.
 May be repeated for credit.